contentful/slash-developers/docs/concepts/links.md

 Field       |Type  |Description
 ------------|------|------------------------
 sys.type    |String|Always "Link".
-sys.linkType|String|Type of linked Resource. sys.id      |String|ID of linked Resource.
+sys.linkType|String|Type of linked resource. sys.id      |String|ID of linked resource.

-Let's look at some example Link values.
+Let's look at some example link values.
-Remember that these need to be used in context of an Entry like this:
+Remember that these need to be used in context of an entry like this:

 ~~~ json
 {